Fans Of ‘General Hospital’ Have Thoughts On Peter’s Scheme To Frame Obrecht For His Evil Deeds

 — General Hospital (@GeneralHospital) March 6, 2020

-At least a few General Hospital fans have pointed out that Liesl cares deeply for Franco and she has a long history of supporting him.
+At least a few General Hospital fans have pointed out that Liesl cares deeply for Franco, and she has a long history of supporting him.
 Anna and Liesl have been intense adversaries for years, but does it make sense that the supposedly brilliant spy would immediately fall for this story orchestrated by Peter?

 “Anna’s being stupid because she’s in denial which I’m ok with that.
 At least we know she’s being dumb.
 She know d*mn well Obrecht wouldn’t harm a hair on Franco’s head,” one viewer points out about Peter’s decision to frame Liesl.